prashant2023git/Agent-Flow-Builder-UI-Frontend/README.md

 - View and manage all published agents
 - Search and filter agents easily

-### Prebuilt Agent Components
+### Prebuilt Agent Components (UI)
-- ConnectorHub
+- ConnectorHub – UI for selecting and configuring integrations
-- DocVision
+- DocVision – interface to upload and view document-based agents
-- SchemaForge
+- SchemaForge – UI to define and visualize data schemas
-- DataLineage
+- DataLineage – visual representation of data flow between agents
-- IndexSmith
+- IndexSmith – UI for managing indexes and search settings
-- RetrievePro
+- RetrievePro – interface for configuring retrieval strategies
-- PlanRouter
+- PlanRouter – UI to define agent execution order
-- ToolRunner
+- ToolRunner – panel to select and run tools
-- CliffReason
+- CliffReason – UI to configure reasoning behavior
-- MemWeaver
+- MemWeaver – interface for managing agent memory and context
-- CarerWall
+- CarerWall – UI controls for safety and guardrails
-- ClosedTheLoop
+- ClosedTheLoop – UI for monitoring outputs and feedback

 ### Configuration & Management
 - Manage environment variables